vivianphung24/PLP_Swift/Control_Statements.md

 # Control Statements in Swift: if/else, switch, and logic

 1. What are the boolean values in your language? (e.g., True and False, true and false, 1, and 0, etc.)
+  a.
+The "Bool" type in Swift stands for boolean and is a value type whose instances are either true or false.

 2. What types of conditional statements are available in your language?  (if/else, if/then/else, if/elseif/else).
 Does your language allow for statements other than “if” (for example, Perl has an “unless” statement, which does the opposite of “if”!)